 The comprehensive EVM range of indoor air quality monitors simultaneously measures particulates, gas concentration and VOCs in real-time.
 Fitted with a CO₂ sensor, the EVM draws air samples for gravimetric analysis and displays ppm readings on the large LED screen.

-MultiRAE offers the flexibility to monitor up to 6 gases including CO₂ Delivering real time information to the instrument, with the option to have wireless connectivity, enables this instrument to display readings and alarm status from any location.
+MultiRAE offers the flexibility to monitor up to 6 gases including CO₂.
+Delivering real time information with the option to have wireless connectivity, this instrument displays readings and alarm status from any location.
 Easy operation and up to 18 hours battery life allows for complete portability.

 Another portable device is the personal BW Solo single gas detector.
 Small, lightweight and suitable for years of reliable service, the BW Solo offers wireless and real time CO₂ monitoring.